 Mihailović knew of the concentration of German forces in preparation for the forthcoming offensive, and therefore ordered the dispersion of his men into groups of 12, five and three for ease of undetected movement.
 Mihailović believed that the German forces would not be able to operate for any length of time in remote area, and therefore that the Četniks would be able to regroup in the area once the German sweeps had passed.
 For the same reason Mihailović planned not to attempt any direct confrontation with the 342nd Division which, he hoped, would therefore pass through the operational area without making contact with the Četniks.

-On the eve of the offensive, the Četniks successfully implemented a disinformation campaign, supervised by Major Ljuba Jovanović, commanding the gendarmerie station in Valjevo, and this persuaded the Germans that the Četniks were planning to tackle the advancing Germans with their full strength: this effort led the Germans to proceed with greater caution, and therefore less speed, in their progress toward the Ravna mountain region.
+On the eve of the offensive, the Četniks successfully implemented a disinformation campaign, supervised by Major Ljuba Jovanović, commanding the gendarmerie station in Valjevo, and this persuaded the Germans that the Četniks were planning to tackle the advancing Germans with their full strength: this effort led the Germans to proceed with greater caution, and therefore less speed, in their progress toward the Ravna Gora (mountain region).
 Mihailović also planned a special mission for Captain Dragoslav Račić and his forces, which were to operate as a diversion.

 Before the start of the Serb uprising, the Germans had been using three divisions headquartered in Belgrade but with their constituent regiments and battalions spread widely through Serbia.
 These formations were Generalmajor Heinrich Borowski’s 704th Division, Generalleutnant Friedrich Stahl’s 714th Division and Generalmajor Paul Hoffmann’s 717th Division.
 The beginning of the Serb uprising led to a measure of reinforcement, the 125th Regiment being transferred from from Thessaloníki on 5 September, and then the 342nd Division from Germany on 23 September.
 In mid-November 1941 the Germans transferred another formation, Generalleutnant Friedrich Zickwolff’s 113rd Division, from the Eastern Front to Serbia.
 This last formation had suffered heavy losses on the Eastern Front, where its strength had fallen from some 20,000 men to about 14,000.